hakansivuk/IE400-CHA-Project/README.md

-This project aims to solve linear integer problems with respect to a set of problems. //TODO define the problem a little bit more
+This project aims to solve linear integer problems with respect to a set of problems.
+Problems are different variations of well-known travelling salesman problem.
+Details can be found from [HW File](https://github.com/hakansivuk/IE400-CHA-Project/blob/main/IE400-Project-Fall2020-2021.pdf)